Holiday party season is here and these family Christmas games bring all the cheer

 You may remember a version of this game from your last Halloween party.
 Here, the mummy wrap with toilet paper gets a Frosty-style twist.
 Don’t forget the hat, black paper buttons, and orange carrot nose for an extra-special touch.
 Find out more at Party Wishes.

 Do you like warm hugs and party games?
 This genius idea combines everyone’s fave Frozen sidekick and an easy-to-set-up bowling activity.
 Best of all, the materials can be found around your house or at your local Dollar Store.
 Find out more at The Crumby Mummy.

 Hold a gift-opening relay race that adds a silly oven mitt challenge.
 The frenzy to unwrap boxes will be even more fun when the kids are slowed down by mitts.
 Find out more at Karen’s Ideas Galore.

 Want to get in the snowy spirit?
-This game has all the fun of a snowball fight, without any of the drippy-dirty mess.
+This holiday-themed game for kids has all the fun of a snowball fight, without any of the drippy-dirty mess.
 Make your own snowballs or grab some at your local craft store!
 Get all the info you need at Just Make Stuff.

 Put a twist on a classic childhood activity.
 Coloring was never so much fun as when you try it blindfolded!
 The folks over at A Subtle Revelry break it down.

 If you buy something from the links in this article, we may earn affiliate commission or compensation.
 Prices and availability reflect the time of publication.